Viral Outbreaks, Biosecurity, and Preparing for Mass Casualty Infectious Diseases Events, 1st Edition

 22. Protecting the Frontline and Preventing Transmission of High-Consequence Agents and Other Pathogens With Pandemic Potential in Healthcare Settings

-23. Vaccination: Immunology and Public Health Considerations
+23. Vaccines: Science and Public Health Applications

 24. Vaccines